canislupus11/Digi_interface/README.md

 ### Design Goals

 - **Universality** – works with a wide range of TRX models from various manufacturers
-- **Minimal cabling** – in the simplest setup only a USB cable, a radio signal cable, and power supply are needed
+- **Minimal cabling** – in the simplest setup only a USB cable and radio signal cable needed
-- **Full galvanic isolation** – isolation placed immediately after the USB connector protects equipment from voltage spikes and stray RF; the audio path is isolated separately
+- **Full galvanic isolation** – isolation placed immediately after the USB connector protects equipment from voltage spikes and stray RF

 ### Modules